 Expertise in Action

 We believe in a team approach both in terms of attorneys staffing a given matter or representing a particular client, as well as working with the client’s internal management team.
 We begin by focusing the delivery of services with a designated attorney “team” so that in the event of the unavailability of a primary attorney, there will be someone else immediately available who is familiar with the client and/or matter who can respond promptly to the client.
-We also appropriately staff matters based upon efficient and economical use of senior attorneys, junior attorneys, paralegals and document clerks.
+We also appropriately staff matters based upon efficient and economical use of senior attorneys, junior attorneys, paralegals, and document clerks.

-We realize the sensitivity inherent in employment issues, and make it our primary purpose to present options and develop effective strategies to obtain successful results, often by preventing or resolving employment disputes or liability issues before they become detrimental to our clients.
-To accomplish this, our lawyers often work as part of a client’s management “team,” providing services ranging from simple legal guidance to direct representation in personnel administration, complex labor negotiation and administratively and/or civilly contested matters.
+We realize the sensitivity inherent in employment issues and make it our primary purpose to present options and develop effective strategies to obtain successful results, often by preventing or resolving employment disputes or liability issues before they become detrimental to our clients.
+To accomplish this, our lawyers often work as part of a client’s management “team,” providing services ranging from simple legal guidance to direct representation in personnel administration, complex labor negotiations, and administratively and/or civilly contested matters.
 In this way, we develop a breadth and depth of understanding of the client and its unique cultural and labor relations needs.